4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/basic_concepts/data_source.rst

 Iterator 'start' and 'end' indexes ..................................

-Convenience functions for generating iterator start and end indexes are available in the :mod:`~fourinsight.engineroom.utils.iter_index` module.
+'Data source' objects can also iterate over a set of start-end sequences.
+Convenience functions for generating start and end sequences are available in the :mod:`~fourinsight.engineroom.utils.iter_index` sub-module.
 For example, for timeseries data where the index is datetime-like, fixed-frequency start and end index pairs can be generated with :meth:`~fourinsight.engineroom.utils.iter_index.date_range()`.

 .. code-block:: python